Crawler Crane, Huddersfield Station

 5th September 2025

-Today I decided to pop into Huddersfield to see the huge crawler crane that is being used to remove the old railway bridge over John William Street and install the new one.
-The weather was not ideal as the photos show, but I’ll be back to get more photos next week, when hopefully, the weather will be better.
+Today I decided to pop into Huddersfield to see the huge crawler crane that’s being used to remove the old railway bridge over John William Street and install a new one.

-In order to remove the bridge, it had to be cut into sections that could be carried away by road on a heavy transporter.
-Each section had to be lifted by the crane; the crane would then crawl over to the heavy transporter and load the section onto it.
+The original bridge had to be cut into sections small enough to be carried away by road on a heavy transporter.
+Each section was lifted by the crane, which then crawled over to the transporter to load the section onto it.
+The new bridge also came in sections, delivered prior to the work starting.

-The crane is owned by Mammoet (which means mammoth in Dutch), a Dutch crane company.
-It’s a Terex-Demag CC 6800 crane, that is capable of lifting 1,250 tons.
+It’s owned by the Dutch company Mammoet (which means mammoth in Dutch).
+It’s a Terex-Demag CC 6800 crane, capable of lifting 1,250 tons.

 Apparently they have one for sale.

-It arrived from Norway on sixty trucks (and I guess, a ship or two).
+It came from Norway on sixty trucks (and a ship or two).
 They needed a smaller crane to assemble it!
 When finished at Huddersfield it’s going to Abu Dhabi.

 I wonder how much it cost to rent.

 It’s a difficult thing to photograph.
-You can’t get close to it because it’s on a construction site, and anyway you need to be a large distance away from it to get it all in the frame.
+You can’t get close to it because it’s on a construction site, and you need to be a long distance away from it to get it all in the frame.
+I only found one possible place.
+The weather didn’t help.

 Apparently, the crawler tracks are two-meters wide.